volodymyrhudyma/blog/content/blog/usereducer-hook-in-react.md

 You can pass **dispatch** instead, React makes sure it does not change between the renders.

+**Important note:** If you return the same value from reducer, React will not re-render the component or fire any effects thanks to using the `Object.is` [comparison algorithm](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is#description) under the hood).

 ## "useState" vs. "useReducer"

 It is not always obvious when to use **useState** and when **useReducer**, in some cases you might not find any advantages in one over another.

 The general rule is to avoid **useState** when working with complex objects or when state updates can happen in the child components (because you would need to pass callbacks down the tree which change between the renders, which is not the case with passing **dispatch** function).

-One more nice benefit of using **reducer** is the easiness of testing - the function can simply be exported.
+One more nice benefit of using **reducer** is the easiness of testing - the function can simply be exported and tested.

 ## "useReducer" vs. Redux